-If you’re in Amsterdam over the Christmas period, it’s well worth hanging around for New Year’s eve.
+If you’re in Holland over the Christmas period, it’s well worth hanging around for New Year in Amsterdam.
 The whole city turns into a massive party with fireworks, concerts and events all over the town.

 Amsterdam’s compact, easily navigable centre lends itself particularly well to impromptu street parties.
 Throngs of people from all over the world join in the festivities after roaming out into the night.
 The Nieuwmarkt square in Chinatown, Leidseplein and Rembrandtplein are all popular gathering points.
 These places bustle from 9pm with people drinking beer or mulled wine and sampling the Dutch spherical winter speciality, the oliebol.
 When the moment comes, they wish each other Gelukkig Nieuwjaar.